telerik/xaml-docs/controls/radsyntaxeditor/features/caret.md

 ## IME Support

-The RadSyntaxEditor control provides built-in support for the most commonly used Microsoft IMEs like Chinese IME, Japanese IME, Korean IME and etc. which are shipped with the Windows OS.
+The `RadSyntaxEditor` control provides built-in support for the most commonly used Microsoft IMEs like Chinese IME, Japanese IME, Korean IME and etc. which are shipped with the Windows OS.

->note To use this feature, set the `UseMonospacedOptimization` property of RadSyntaxEditor to __False__.
+To use this feature, set the `UseMonospacedOptimization` property of `RadSyntaxEditor` to `false`.

 __RadSyntaxEditor displaying Japanese IME__